Goob-Station/docs/src/en/community/admin/goob-station-admin-policy.md

 - The Head Admin role is an elected position, voted on by current Full Admins and up.
 - The vote will last however long the head of staff team decides, and the candidate(s) with the most votes are elected.
 - Candidates may vote for themselves, but can expect to be mocked for it publicly.
+- Head Game Administrators are expected to host and show up for the bi-weekly admin meetings.

+### Head of Staff

+The Head of Staff is the highest-ranking member of the staff team.
+Their role is to ensure the staff team follows policy and server rules, and to delegate staff.
+The Head of Staff is tasked with resolving interpersonal conflicts within the staff team and handling external server communications or problems, if they arise, to the best of their ability.

+- The Head of Staff is the big boss.
+- Should be the ones discussing community removals when brought up.
+- Has the ability to veto votes if absolutely vital, to ensure the future prosperity of the community and game.
+- Handle anything related to or from other SS14 communities that may require their specific attention.
+Anything that wouldn’t be within the purview of Head Game Administrators
+- Head over to the Goob Station GitHub organization and its repositories.
+- Should inform and allow discussion on any and all rule changes.
+This includes clarifications or corrections.
+- They should always consider others’ opinions before making any large decision that may affect Goob, the community, or the staff team.
+- They should remain impartial in all decisions that allow it.
+The head of staff should never work against Goob or harbor any ill intent when making a decision.

 ## General Conduct and Policies
 ### General Behavior